aazahrou/aspirethemes.github.io/_docs/bold-wordpress.md

 ---

-To create the excerpt content on the post card, put your cursor where you want to end the excerpted content of your post and click the **more** quicktag button.
+To create the excerpt content on the post card, put your cursor where you want to end the excerpted content of your post and click the **more** quick tag button.

 ![Excerpet Button](/images/docs/wordpress/bold/excerpet-button.png)